(858) 256-7737

 Don’t Use Water on Your Floors

-Do not ever use water to clean your hardwood floors.
-Water can deteriorate the wood.
+Avoid using water to clean your hardwood floors as it can damage the wood over time.
 Most stores carry a special wood floor cleaner that can be sprayed and wiped away with a soft cloth.
 Know the finish of your floors (for example, polyurethane or wax) so you can choose the right cleaner.

 Maintain Polyurethane Finishes